Valokoodari/btd6-ahk/README.md

 # Bloons TD 6 with AutoHotkey v2

-AutoHotkey 2 scripts for Bloons TD 6 to help during collection events.
+AutoHotkey 2 script for Bloons TD 6 to help during collection events.
+Plays through Expert, Easy, Standard maps with the collection bonus active.
-Eventually the goal is to have a script for every game mode on every map but at the moment I don't have enough time for that.
+The script will run continuously until a level up.
+If you level up, you will need to manually restart the script as it will break and get stuck.

 ### Script status
 - __Experimental__: Might work sometimes but definitely not always